 \subsection{Data generating process}

 We do not observe $\theta_i$ directly; instead we only see noisy observations $\vartheta_{i, T}$:

-where $T_i$ is the sample size available for unit $i$, $\varepsilon_{i, T_i}$ is the scaled estimation error, $\varepsilon_{i, T}=O_p(1)$ for all $T$, and $p>0$ is the rate of convergence of the estimator.
-For clarity of exposition, in what follows we assume that for all units $T_i=T$ for some common $T$; in the online appendix we show that our results naturally extend to the case where sample sizes are unequal between units (or clusters). $p$ is determined by the estimation method used in a given case.
-For estimators convergent at the parametric rate $T^{-1/2}$, $p$ is equal to $1/2$, but we allow other rates. $\E[\varepsilon_{i, T}]$ may be nonzero and need not converge to 0 as $T\to\infty$; however, this bias may not diverge as $T\to\infty$.
+where $T_i$ is the sample size available for unit $i$, $\varepsilon_{i, T_i}$ is the scaled estimation error, $\varepsilon_{i, T}=O_p(1)$ for all $T$, and $p>0$ is the convergence rate the estimator.
+For clarity of exposition, in what follows we assume that for all units $T_i=T$ for some common $T$; in the Online Appendix we show that our results extend to the unbalanced case. $p$ is determined by the estimation method used in a given case.
+For estimators convergent at the parametric rate $T^{-1/2}$, $p$ is equal to $1/2$, but we allow other rates. $\E[\varepsilon_{i, T}]$ may be nonzero and need not converge to 0 as $T\to\infty$, but bias may not diverge.

-Representation \eqref{equation:noisyThetaDefinition} is general.
-It is compatible with any estimation method for which a suitable rate of convergence is known; $\varepsilon_{i, T}$ can always be defined via the identity $\varepsilon_{i, T}= T^p(\vartheta_{i, T}-\theta_i)$.
+Representation \eqref{equation:noisyThetaDefinition} is compatible with any estimation method with a known rate of convergence; $\varepsilon_{i, T}$ can always be defined via the identity $\varepsilon_{i, T}= T^p(\vartheta_{i, T}-\theta_i)$.
 Intuitively, $\vartheta_{i, T}$ are estimators of $\theta_i$ that have growing precision. $\vartheta_{i, T}$ can potentially be biased.
 Our setting nests the setup considered by \cite{Jochmans2019} and the typical setup of meta-analysis (see e.g. \cite{Higgins2009}).

 We provide several examples of how $\vartheta_{i, T}$ may be constructed.